 Voices for Georgia’s Children aims to look at the needs of the whole child and to support children in all aspects of their development.
-Their work is strongly aligned with the Campaign’s common agenda that recognizes the developmental needs of children as well as the need to keep them safe, offer support, and help them navigate complex environments or barriers that may arise in their learning experiences.
+Their work is strongly aligned with the Campaign’s four-pillar framework that recognizes the developmental needs of children as well as the need to keep them safe, offer support, and help them navigate complex environments or barriers that may arise in their learning experiences.

 Voices promotes Language Nutrition through support of policies that foster broad access to early childhood education and development, which is one of the important ways they can promote early brain development.
 They are part of the Department of Public Health’s Braintrust for Babies Advisory Council that’s dedicated to ensuring all children in Georgia enter school ready to succeed.

 Voices has taken an active role in policy discussions regarding school discipline and advocated for funding to support widespread use of Positive Behavioral Interventions and Supports (PBIS) in Georgia schools as a strategy for ensuring all children benefit from positive learning climates.

 They have sought to support the work of the Division of Family and Children Services in its Blueprint for Change process, which aims to provide stronger family and community supports to children who are vulnerable and more likely to experience trauma that can reduce learning potential.

 Voices also plays an active role in promoting quality out-of-school-time programming through a partnership that increases access to an important source of supplementary education and helps prevent summer learning loss among vulnerable populations.